 The key to success in having veg through the autumn and winter is to continue to sow, even in mid-summer.
 This captures the productive growing time in late summer/autumn.

-Here are some other veg you can sow in mid-summer:
+Here is some other veg you can sow in mid-summer:

 - Endive - late Aug